Coronavirus has upended travel plans, and there’s no telling when that will change.

 - Only one half of your trip got canceled?
 Doesn’t matter: You can still get a refund for the whole thing.

 - Is your airline trying to put you on a much later (or much earlier) flight?
 You may be able to get a refund – it varies by airline.
 The U.S. government requires refunds for “significant” schedule changes, but leaves it up to airlines to define what’s significant.
-Some carriers say a change of just 90 minutes or more will trigger a refund, while United is now requiring a change of six-plus hours and other airlines won’t give your money back unless if they change you by a full day.
+Some carriers say a change of just 120 minutes or more will trigger a refund, while American now requires a change of four-plus hours and other airlines won’t give your money back unless if they change you by a full day.

 - Is your airline putting you on a one-stop flight instead of the nonstop route you booked?
 You should be eligible for a refund.

-“What if my airline canceled my flight but I already accepted a voucher?”
+“What if my airline canceled my flight but only offered a voucher?”

 The Department of Transportation says your airline must come back to give you a refund instead.
 Contact your airline.